-When one of $H$ and $H'$ does not decompose according to the pattern of $\{(w,z),(y,x)\}$ itself, for example, $H=\mu a(w,y) \otimes b(z,x)$, since the selection of $A$ only needs to cater to the action of $H'$ on $(z,w)$, it can be proved that the premise condition for Case A can be met.
+When at least one of $H$ and $H'$ is not decomposed in the pattern of $\{(w,z),(y,x)\}$, for example, $H=\mu a(w,y) \otimes b(z,x)$, the selection of $A$ only needs to accommodate the action of $H'$ on $(z,w)$, which proves that the premise of Case A can be satisfied.

 Case B:

 There do not exist $A \in K$ and $B \in V$ such that both $(A(z,w) \otimes B(x,y))H$ and $(A(z,w) \otimes B(x,y))H'$ are non-zero.